Last Updated on by Mitch Rezman

 If your bird is not “playing” with toys try thinking of ways to attach food to said toys.
-You attach almost anything from militant fruit to almost anything else using cable ties.
+You attach almost anything from millet and fruit to almost anything else using cable ties.

-If you don’t have any vine balls or small toy parts crinkle up small balls of newspaper (yes it’s safe for birds) tissue paper anything in that order and cover the food dish so I can see the food – do that for a couple of days and call me in the morning.
+If you don’t have any vine balls or small toy parts, crinkle up small balls of newspaper (yes it’s safe for birds) or tissue paper, anything in that order and cover the food dish so it can’t see the food – do that for a couple of days and call me in the morning.